 John is Heart-Fire Ministries’ Prayer and Discipleship Coordinator as well as a community leader in Milwaukee.

-John Wagner has had many interests such as baseball, football, drinking, and many other things he focused on in his life, but his primary interest for many many years has been Jesus Christ, his Lord, and Savior!
+John Wagner has had many interests such as baseball, football, drinking, and many other things he focused on in his life.
+Still, his primary interest for many years has been Jesus Christ, his Lord and Savior!
 Up until the day he died.

 Some Comments From John Wegner: